-This policy document provides coverage criteria for Genetic Testing for Lung Disorders.
+This policy document provides criteria for Genetic Testing for Lung Disorders.
 Please refer to:

-- Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for coverage criteria related to diagnostic testing for cystic fibrosis and other multisystem inherited disorders. - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to genetic testing for lung disorders and disease that are not specifically discussed in this or another non-general policy.
+- Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to diagnostic testing for cystic fibrosis and other multisystem inherited disorders. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to genetic testing for lung disorders and disease that are not specifically discussed in this or another non-general policy.